In this chapter, we’ll examine what kinds of values JavaScript has.

 Next, we’ll look at primitive values and objects in more depth.

-You can’t change, add, or remove properties of primitives:
+We can’t change, add, or remove properties of primitives:

 const str = 'abc';